jks6404/Shopeasy/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `How to Use`
+Open the app in your browser.
+Use the dropdowns to select options for each row.
+Add new rows dynamically by clicking the "Add New Row" button.
+Use the multi-select dropdown to add multiple options or create new ones on the fly.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**